efrecon/unforge/README.md

   choose differently.
 + `unforge` also works with private repositories as long as you can pass an authentication token with the `-T` option.
++ `unforge` can work with local installations of github or gitlab, through specifying their type as part of the URL scheme, e.g.
+  `https+github://myhost.com/` or `https+gitlab://myhost.com/`.

   [XDG]: https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html